 Alongside the neighboring community of Ketchum, the region offers several lodging options.
 The Sun Valley Lodge is always a popular spot to stay and is an old haunt of Ernest Hemingway.
 This legendary writer ended his career in Ketchum, and visitors today can visit his memorial on Sun Valley Road.

-Surrounded by three mountain ranges, and situated on the shores of Lake Pend Oreille, Sandpoint is a standout small town that's big on the outdoors.
-Recreation spans throughout the year in this beautiful mountain town.
+Sandpoint is a standout small town surrounded by three mountain ranges and situated on the shores of Lake Pend Oreille.
+Recreation and things to do span throughout the year in this beautiful mountain town.
 But what makes Sandpoint a year-round vacation destination is its friendly community filled with art and culture.

-The Idaho Panhandle National Forests surrounding Sandpoint have thousands of acres to explore.
+The Idaho Panhandle National Forest surrounding Sandpoint has thousands of acres to explore.
 In the winter, downhill skiing is popular at the nearby Schweitzer Mountain Resort less than 15 miles away.

 Sandpoint offers plenty of lodging, dining, and shopping options for the millions of tourists that visit each year.
 The Festival at Sandpoint is one of the most significant events in the region, featuring eight nights of live music every August.